Ethiopia, Tigray head invited to peace talks in South Africa

 If Debretsion Gebremichael attends the proposed talks between the Tigray and Ethiopian sides, it will be the highest-level effort yet to end the two-year war that has killed thousands of people from conflict and starvation.

+The diplomat also said representatives from the European Union, the United Nations and the regional Intergovernmental Authority on Development are expected to attend the talks as observers in support of the AU’s mediation team.
+The diplomat spoke on condition of anonymity because they were not authorized to speak publicly.

-The letter from the chair of the African Union Commission says the AU-convened talks would be “aimed at laying the foundation for a structured and sustained mediation” between the two sides toward a “durable resolution of the conflict.”
+The letter from the chair of the AU Commission says the AU-convened talks would be “aimed at laying the foundation for a structured and sustained mediation” between the two sides toward a “durable resolution of the conflict.”

-The spokesman for the Tigray forces, Getachew Reda, could not immediately be reached on Wednesday.

-Ethiopia's government in a statement confirmed the invitation to the talks and said it is “consistent with the Ethiopian government's prior positions” that talks be mediated by the AU and be held without preconditions.
-The statement, however, does not give details about who might attend.

 The AU letter says the talks would be facilitated by AU special envoy and former Nigerian President Olesegun Obasanjo with the support of former Kenyan President Uhuru Kenyatta and former South African Deputy President Phumzile Mlambo-Ngcuka.